heedy/heedy/docs/server/installing.md

 }
 ```

+After starting `heedy`, and then starting Caddy with `./caddy run`,
-You can then run heedy to create your database, and access the setup at `https://heedy.mydomain.com`.
+you can access the heedy setup at `https://heedy.mydomain.com`.
 While setting up, click the "Server Settings" button to make sure that your host is set to localhost, and the site url is set correctly:

 ![Heedy Create Settings](./create_settings.png)